 Many Plan Facilities have an office staffed with representatives who can provide assistance if you need help obtaining Services.
 At different locations, these offices may be called Member Services, Patient Assistance, or Customer Service.
-In addition, our Member Service Contact Center representatives are available to assist you seven days a week from 8 a.m. to 8 p.m. toll free at 1-800-443-0815 or 711 (TTY for the deaf, hard of hearing, or speech impaired).
+In addition, Member Services representatives are available to assist you seven days a week from 8 a.m. to 8 p.m. toll free at 1-800-443-0815 or 711 (TTY for the deaf, hard of hearing, or speech impaired).
 For your convenience, you can also contact us through our website at kp.org.